timmendenhall/dotfiles/README.md

 9. Optional brew install the_silver_searcher for a better search algorithm and.gitignore support with ctrl P

-10. ESLint support by installing eslint globally: npm install -g eslint
+10. ESLint support by installing eslint and other packages globally: npm i -g eslint babel-eslint estraverse estraverse-fb eslint-plugin-react